wp-plugins/tuis-thumb-finder/readme.txt

 == Screenshots ==

-1. Sample of a theme using a thumbnail image
+1. Sample of a theme using a thumbnail image.
-2. Download then activate the plugin
+2. Download then activate the plugin.
-3. Goto plugin settings page
+3. Goto plugin settings page.
-4. Set up the base directory for your images.png
+4. Set up the base directory for your images.
-5. Set up the default css class to use and thumbnail name
+5. Set up the default css class to use and thumbnail name.
-6. How should your thumbnails be scaled and what size by default
+6. How should your thumbnails be scaled and what size by default.
-7. If you need more help look at the top right hand corner of the options page
+7. If you need more help look at the top right hand corner of the options page.
 8. Now it's time to edit your theme.
-Look for where thumbnails are used
+Look for where thumbnails are used and remove code like this that was in my theme.
-9. Replace with code that uses our plugin
+9. And also remove this.
+Obviously, be careful, have a backup and make sure you know what you are doing.
-10. If you know the plugin will remain installed don't worry about error checking
+10. Replace all that with something like this.
+If you know the plugin will remain installed don't worry about error checking.
-11. Now go find out the "slug" names for each of your categories
+11. Now go find out the "slug" names for each of your categories.
 12. Finally using your ftp client set up matching directories in your base image directory, up load those images you want to be random.